Import Samples, Subsamples and Containers into Inventory 🧪

 Subsamples can be imported by themselves and associated with an existing Sample OR if you are importing entirely new Samples AND Subsamples, then Subsample import can be executed together with Samples import in a single import event using 2 CSV files.
 We will use example-sample.csv for samples import part.
 Each subsample needs to reference a sample from samples CSV that is a part of the same import.

-1. Click on Import -> Subsamples in the Inventory sidebar (or switch to Subsamples tab if already on Import page)
+1. Click on Create -> Subsamples, under CSV Import in the Inventory sidebar (or switch to Subsamples tab if already on Import page)

 2. Click on Select Subsamples CSV File to upload your CSV